 For the past few nights since we began this routine, she has fallen asleep without a problem by 10:30 pm, and stayed asleep all night.
 We are all so very grateful for this reprieve, and pray it continues.

-So here we are at this recipe.
-I have been making this particular dish for years and years, and it has never failed me for parties, pot lucks, and after tired sleepless nights where I can barely bring a brush to my head let alone prepare a full meal.
+So here we are at this easy slow cooker pulled pork recipe.
+I have been making this particular dish for years and years, and it has never failed me for parties and pot lucks, and after tired sleepless nights where I can barely bring a brush to my head let alone prepare a full meal.
 I often leave it to cook overnight, and just reheat it at dinner time, or of course set it to go early in the morning so it’s ready to serve at meal time.

 The past few months have been tough, and I’m so relieved to *hopefully* be on the path to a better nights sleep for Taylor, Art & I. Thankful to have an arsenal or recipes ready though, for when life and parenting hits these inevitable rough spots.
 I hope this easy recipe helps make your life a bit easier too.

 What’s Needed to Make Slow Cooker Pulled Pork?

 This truly is the best slow cooker pulled pork recipe.
 Why?
 Because it requires just four simple ingredients:

 - Chili powder